 Performance and interaction features

 - Optimize the speed on your website.
 Loading time is crucial for your users, if it takes longer than a few seconds, they will move on to the next site.
-Text should load before images, engaging the users while all the graphics get set in place.
-The perception of website speed it based on load time, load behavior, waiting time and smoothness of animations.
+The text should load before images, engaging the users while all the graphics get set in place.
+The perception of website speed it based on load time, load behavior, waiting for time and smoothness of animations.

 - Be cautious with pop-ups showing up before the user actively engages with the content of your website.
 It might make them close the website regardless of what it might say.

 - Make it easy for users to undo an action or back out of a navigation option.

 - Don’t require a double-click type of action on mobile.

 - Adding interactive audio/visual chat features helps the customer get their answers and builds their trust.
 You can also consider using language translation tools if you want to communicate with your customers in their native language.